 Should You Get A Rainbow Shark?

 That is most of the things you should know about Rainbow Sharks, especially if you had been considering of keeping them.
 So, should you get a Rainbow Shark for your freshwater tank?

-At the end of the day, they are often an excellent addition that can provide a pop of colour and attitude to the community.
-Just remember not to keep them with similar looking species or even others of their kind.
+At the end of the day, they are often an excellent addition that can provide a pop of color and attitude to the community.
+Just remember not to keep them with similar-looking species or even others of their kind.
 As long as you house them with the right tankmates, preferably not fellow bottom dwellers, they should not give you too many challenges.

-In addition, their active swimming and beautiful colour can be extremely appealing.
-It’s also important to make sure that you have the correct tank and water conditions.
+In addition, their active swimming and beautiful color can be extremely appealing.
+It’s also important to make sure that you have the right tank and water conditions.
 This will keep them healthy and happy!